Picovoice/koala/demo/python/README.md

 ### Microphone Demo

-The microphone demo collects audio from a microphone connect to your machine.
+The microphone demo collects audio from a microphone connected to your machine.
 The audio is passed through the Koala noise suppression engine and stored in a `.wav` file.
 Run the following in the terminal: